joelcarlson/RImagePalette/README.md

 <img src="https://raw.githubusercontent.com/joelcarlson/RImagePalette/master/figs/celerifiedBill2.png" height="50%" width="50%" />

-Well, maybe more "carrots and plate" complexion...

 ### Note

 There is an element of randomness in the median cut algorithm, so set your seeds carefully, and try running the algorithm a few times if you aren't happy with the results.

 ### Special Thanks

-There are a number of projects that inspired, and helped this project along, and they deserve some recognition:
+There are a number of projects that inspired or helped this project along, and they deserve some recognition:

 [color-thief.js](http://lokeshdhakar.com/projects/color-thief/) by [Lokesh Dhakar](http://lokeshdhakar.com).